By Reba J. McMellon, M.S., LPC

 (Reba J. McMellon, M.S. is a licensed professional counselor with 35 years of experience.
-She worked in the field of child sexual abuse and adult survivors of abuse for over 25 years.
-She continues to work as a mental health consultant and freelance writer.
-Reba can be reached at firstname.lastname@example.org)
+She worked in the field of child sexual abuse and adult survivors of sexual abuse for over 25 years.
+She continues to work as a mental health consultant, public speaker and freelance writer in Jackson, Mississippi.
+Reba can be reached at firstname.lastname@example.org.)